getonbrd/getonbrd-ruby/README.md

 end
 # it is possible to paginate thru applications and professionals directly too
 apps = Getonbrd::Private::Application.all
-# in the case of professionals a process id is needed
+# in the case of professionals, a process id is needed
 professionals = Getonbrd::Private::Professional.all(process_id: <process-id>, per_page: 50)

 # create an application